Daniel Nannskog: Sweden

-Nannskog started up at Högaborg, a small football club from his home city Helsingborg in Scania, the southernmost of Sweden, as a young boy.
+Nannskog started up at Högaborg, a small football club from his home city Helsingborg in Scania, the southernmost county of Sweden, as a young boy.
 However, from the age 15 he quit football to concentrate on handball.
 After some persuasion, he started to play football again at the age of 19.
 After his comeback, he played two seasons for Högaborg, before switching to Allsvenskan side Malmö FF.
 His time at the club was not particularly successful, but a goal he scored for them was very important as it sent Malmö to the UEFA Cup.
 The next seasons were spent in Swedish second tier, the Superettan.

 When he was 27, he was brought to Landskrona BoIS, by coach Janne Jönsson.
 His first season there they reached second place and got promoted, with Nannskog as the league's top scorer with 21 goals.
 He followed Landskrona up to Allsvenskan and did very well, becoming the club's top scorer with 11 goals, playing an important part in them finishing just above relegation play-off.
 In the middle of the Swedish 2003 season, he moved on to China.

 Nannskog played for Swedish Landskrona BoIS from 2001 when the club played in second tier Superettan.
 He was involved in the promotion of Landskrona BoIS to Swedish top tier league, Allsvenskan.
 And his success continued during the following year.
 Already in the first match, Nannskog scored a goal as Landskrona BoIS in a remarkable match defeated their old rivals Helsingborgs IF as Landskrona BoIS won 6–2 in front of an attendance of 12.000 at Landskrona IP.
 Together with BoIS' other forward, Danijel Milovanović, both of them became a feared top-duo that led their recently promoted club to the top position of Allsvenskan at the break for the World Cup in Japan and South Korea.
 After the eight first matches, Landskrona BoIS had won five matches, drawn three times and never lost.
 When forward colleague Milovanović got seriously injured against rivals Malmö FF (an injury from which Milovanović never recovered), this surprising success ended for Nannskog's club, but Nannskog himself continued to score.